wsmars/Hangman-Solver/README.md

 [live-demo]: http://wsmars.github.io/Hangman-Solver/

-The application is a program that guesses the words automatically through a RESTful API provided by a Hangman game server.
+The application is a program that guesses the words through a RESTful API provided by a Hangman game server.

-The following command can start the game in terminal.

 ## How to play
 - Click "Start" to get a session and start the game.